 God gave you talents and abilities.
 He expects you to develop them.
 Study Matthew 25:14-30.

-How will you use the previous information to live a more purposeful life?
+2. How will you use this Bible study to live a more purposeful life?

 Related: More Bible studies on self-image

 Doug Britton, Bible-based Marriage and Family Therapist, has helped hundreds of thousands of people as a therapist, clinical director of a treatment center, seminar speaker, radio cohost, and author of over twenty books that show how to apply God's truths in your daily life.

 Copyright © 2019 Doug Britton.
 Permission granted to print for personal use.
 (Scripture verses are from the New International Version, copyright © 1984.)

 Related Bible Studies

 Save 20% on orders over $50.
 Discount is automatically applied in cart.